persistenceOne/networks/core-1/upgrades/v8/proposal.md

 - Upgrades ibc-go from `v4.3.1` to [v7.2.0](https://github.com/cosmos/ibc-go/releases/tag/v7.2.0) LSM fork including [huckleberry](https://forum.cosmos.network/t/ibc-security-advisory-huckleberry/10731) security fix
 - Upgrades wasmd from `v0.30.0` to [v0.40.2](https://github.com/CosmWasm/wasmd/tree/v0.40.2) LSM fork & wasmvm to `1.2.4` including [cherry](https://github.com/CosmWasm/advisories/blob/main/CWAs/CWA-2023-002.md) bugfix
 - **Some SDK 47 things to keep in mind:**
   - The SDK version includes some key store migration for the CLI.
-Make sure you backup your private keys before testing this!
+Make sure you backup your private keys before doing upgrade!
 You can not switch back to v45 keys
   - CLI: `add-genesis-account`, `gentx`, `add-genesis-account`, `collect-gentxs` and others are now under `genesis` command as parent
   - CLI: `--broadcast-mode block` was removed.
 You need to query the result for a TX with `persistenceCore q tx <hash>` instead
 - Upgrades persistence-sdk from `v2.0.1` to [v2.1.1](https://github.com/persistenceOne/persistence-sdk/releases/tag/v2.1.1)